mvelosop/blog/content/posts/building-elegant-applications-aspnet-core-mvc-2.1-coreui-2-bootstrap-4.md

 }
 {{</renderSourceCode>}}

-So, not surprisingly, this is the resulting **blank.cshtml** view, noting all sections shown there are just markers and optional, e.g. can be omitted completely.
+So, not surprisingly, this is the resulting **blank.cshtml** view, noting all sections shown there are just markers and optional, i.e. can be omitted completely.

 {{<renderSourceFile "src\CoreUI.Mvc\Views\CoreUI\blank.cshtml">}}